Freelance Websites

 Send Proposals: The art of setting yourself apart from other freelancers

 Every freelancer’s dream is to wake up one day and be able to pursue projects that capture their eye with the confidence that they stand a higher chance of landing the job.
-To do this, you’ll need to be able to consistently craft out winning proposals.
+To do this, you’ll need to be able to craft winning proposals consistently.

 To win these bids requires you to be unique and to stand out from the crowd.
 You need a solid recipe to write proposals that address the client’s needs.
 Needless to say, this will take some time to perfect, but with the following tactics and hacks, you will be able to confidently submit proposals that’ll win jobs in no time at all.